 Some people with mild asthma and allergies also have food allergies or intolerances.
 Eating foods that are good for the digestive system can help people breathe easier and improve the overall quality of one’s health.
 Fermented probiotics have been proven to improve asthma symptoms because they contain anti-inflammatory properties.
 Probiotics reduce inflammation and prevent the immune system from causing allergic reactions to common pollutants.
 With children, it’s important to consult your doctor before taking any natural supplement.

-Use natural remedies to Prevent an Asthma Attack
+Use Natural Asthma Remedies to Prevent an Attack

 Apple cider vinegar can help people with asthma breathe better by reducing asthma symptoms caused by acid reflux which can be a common trigger.
 Mix one tablespoon of apple cider vinegar into some warm water and drink it down before your morning or evening meal to get similar benefits to taking an antacid, but without the adverse side effects that are sometimes associated with traditional medication.